aissa-laribi/gtkeyaws/README.md

 ## Usage

-1) Replace ACCOUNTNUMBER, ACCOUNTUSER, & PASSWORD with your credentials in the gtkeyaws.py
+1) Replace ACCOUNTNUMBER, ACCOUNTUSER, & PASSWORD with your credentials in the gtkeyaws.py file

 2) Run the following command